- Header scripts: Adds your scripts right before the closing </head> tag. This is where you want to copy & paste tracking scripts, etc.

 Element-Specific Custom CSS

-You can extend the default styling of any element inside the builder.
+You can extend the styling of any element inside the builder by adding your own custom CSS to it.

-First, edit the edit for which you want to add your own custom CSS.
+First, edit the element to which you want to add your own custom CSS.

 Then under the “Style” tab open the “CSS” control group.